-Since the incident in Georgia, Gateway has grown and received license in 25 additional states and the District of Columbia, and remained licensed in 16 other states, due to the company’s solid reputation with regulators.
-You can read more about this in an article published by the Tulsa World.
+Since the incident in Georgia, Gateway has grown and received licenses in 25 additional states and the District of Columbia, and remained licensed in 16 other states, due to the company’s solid reputation for transparency with state and federal regulators.

-Accusation: Gateway Mortgage took federal bailout money.
+Accusation: Kevin Stitt and Gateway Mortgage took “TARP bailout money.”